Toruitas/drawing-tool/README.md

 I've shifted the plan from most WebGL code in WASM to putting it in JS, after discovering that no matter whether I use Rust or C-based WASM, it has no direct interface with WebGL.
 It must go through JS to interface in both cases.

+The most ridiculous part of the project so far?
+I spent an entire day trying to figure out how to copy a string from Redux state into local state, only to realize the bug was elsewhere!

 Credit for a lot of my WebGL learning goes to the following resources:
 * https://github.com/jonathanrydholm/webgl-boilerplate